Frikanalen/frikanalen/README.md

 ## Current development focus

 - We are writing a new front-end
-    - Migrating functionality from legacy site: Almost completely done!!
+    - Migrating functionality from legacy site: Almost completely done!
     - Still needs a user interface for organizations to add their shows to schedules ([#216](https://github.com/Frikanalen/frikanalen/issues/216))
 - Filling airtime in a better way
     - New, far more maintainable playout written and deployed
-    - Needs to add better instrumentalization, monitoring/alerting
+    - Needs to add better instrumentalization, monitoring/alerting (final output is checked for motion, and alerts are sent on pod failure)
     - A better jukebox algorithm to prioritize fresher content and leave bigger gaps for graphics
     - Expand broadcast graphics (in React frontend) to more than just a "next programme" clock (twitter feed?)
 - Migrating the remaining bare-metal services to Kubernetes